quartucm/message-view-ng2/README.md

 ### Main requirements
 - Retrieve message data from the server
 - Display a list of messages
-- Each message object has a flag named "starred"; this flag should be toggleable by a button in the UI
+- Each message object has a flag named "isStarred"; this flag should be toggleable by a button in the UI
 - You should display the number of starred messages somewhere on the page

 ### Extra credit